 As we mentioned earlier, the colour that goes the best with your marble tiles is going to be dependent upon the undertones of the marble you have opted for.
-If you’re looking to paint sections of your bathroom’s walls, we would suggest choosing bright whites to off-whites, or perhaps cooler toned blues and purples to really draw attention to the marble’s colouring.
+If you’re looking to paint sections of your bathroom’s walls, we would suggest choosing bright whites to off-whites, or perhaps cooler-toned blues and purples to really draw attention to the marble’s colouring.

 When you’re deciding on a colour scheme for your bathroom’s fixtures, we love statement colours such as golds, brasses, coppers, or even a bold black to contrast the paler colour of the marble.
-Silvers are another good option and will compliment marble well, although it’ll be more subtle and less of a statement.
+Silvers are another good option and will complement marble well, although it’ll be more subtle and less of a statement.

 Is marble tile good for shower walls?